javiguerra777/terraform-dynamodb-project/README.md

     git clone https://github.com/javiguerra777/terraform-s3-project.git
     ```

-2. After cloning the repository to your computer you will see a folder called `terraform-s3-project`, open this folder in a code editor of choice.
+2. After cloning the repository to your computer you will see a folder called `terraform-dynamodb-project`, open this folder in a code editor of choice.

 3.  **Create a `variables.tf` file:**
     You will need to create a `variables.tf` file and structure it like this before you run the terraform project:
     ```hcl
-    variable "bucket_name" {}
-    variable "acl_value" {
-      default = "private"
-    }
     variable "aws_access_key" {
       default = "aws access key"
     }